-Thailand is losing its reputation as a cheap travel haven.
-As I highlighted in a recent blog post, prices have been creeping up for many years amid booming tourism and rapid economic growth.
-Tourist hotspots like Bangkok and the southern islands have become particularly expensive.
+Thailand once had a reputation as a cheap travel haven for backpackers.
+But have those days disappeared?
+Prices have been creeping up for many years amid booming tourism and rapid economic growth.
+Tourist hotspots like Bangkok and the southern islands have become much more expensive to visit, and those cheaper off-the-beaten-path gems are becoming harder to find.
 Even so, with a bit of nous, it’s still possible to travel Thailand on a budget and have a great time.

 1. Eat street food

 If you are willing to be adventurous with what you eat, you can save a lot of money on food in Thailand.
 Hostels don’t often have kitchens, so as a backpacker it’s likely you will eat out and about most of the time.

 Street food is a great way to enjoy the country’s famed cuisine without spending too much.
 Everywhere we went during our trip, we found food stalls and pop-up cafés selling pad thai, green and red curry, pineapple rice, papaya salad, and many other local favourites.

 The difference in price between these street food stalls and restaurants is significant.
 For example, on Koh Phi Phi island, main dishes for under 120 baht were hard to come by in the restaurants on the main drag.
 We found a little street packed with stalls and local cafés, all selling dishes for around 60-70 baht.
 In Bangkok and the north, we found even bigger savings to be made, sometimes eating for as little as 30 baht per dish.

 To find street food, sometimes you need to explore away from the main streets, but usually it’s hard to miss.
 Sometimes food markets and stalls are run at weekends only, like Chiang Rai’s Saturday and Sunday walking streets.
 Try asking the staff at wherever you’re staying for recommendations.